getredash/redash/docs/setup.rst

 Datasources
 -----------

-To make re:dash truly useful, you need to setup your data sources in it.
+To make Re:dash truly useful, you need to setup your data sources in it.
 Browse to ``/data_sources`` on your instance, to create new data source connection.

 See :doc:`documentation </datasources>` for the different options.